Holme Valley Circular Walk

 It is a Scheduled Acient Monument and the most conspicuous landmark in Huddersfield.
 From the summit there are wonderful panoramic views over the surrounding Kirklees countryside.
 The path then descends back to the finish at Berry Brow station.

-This is a challenging walk with a number of ascents giving stunning views of the Holme Valley.
+This is a challenging walk with a number of ascents giving stunning views of the Holme Valley and the Holme Moss TV transmitter.

 Holme Valley Circular Walk Ordnance Survey Map - view and print off detailed OS map